Skip to main content

 Who should apply as a transfer student?

-If you enrolled in college study after secondary-school graduation, you must apply as a transfer student.
+Students who have enrolled in, and earned credits from, post-secondary study after secondary school graduation must apply as a transfer student.
 Successful transfer applicants typically arrive at Northwestern having completed at least one academic year of full-time college coursework (24 semester hours or 36 quarter hours).
-You are eligible to apply for transfer admission while in the process of completing one full-year of college coursework, as long as you will have completed that coursework prior to the start of the term in which you plan to enroll.

 You must be in good standing and eligible to continue studies at your most recent institution.